For adult pets, we recommend vaccine appointments

 Dog Vaccinations

 Bordetella, also known as kennel cough, is a very common and contagious illness that affects the canine respiratory system.
-The bordetella dog vaccine is administered intranasally during the first puppy visit.
-An injectable vaccine is given three to four weeks after the intranasal dose, and then the vaccinations rotate between intranasal and injectable doses.
+The bordetella dog vaccine is administered orally during the first puppy visit.
+An oral vaccine is given three to four weeks after the initial dose.

 Leptospirosis, also known as lepto, is a bacterial disease that can affect both humans and pets.
 It occurs all over the world and leads to liver and kidney damage as well as death if left untreated.
 Humans and pets can get this bacterial infection by coming into contact with infected wild animals (e.g., opossums, skunks, raccoons and rodents), lepto-infested water or infected urine.
 Since this disease can harm animals and humans, we encourage dogs to receive this immunization via two initial doses three weeks apart, and then on a yearly basis.